A postcard published by the Musée du Luxembourge about 1920 shows the painting without the dark markings now present on the hip and legs.

-The first recorded owner was Sir Edmund Davis, Australian-born British mining financier, who made his fortune in South Africa.
-Married Mary Zillah Halford in 1888, knighted in 1927.
-Both he and his wife were passionate about art and bequeathed collections to the Musée du Luxembourg, Paris (later inherited by the Musée d’Orsay) and the National Gallery of South Africa in Cape Town.
+The first recorded owner was Sir Edmund Davis, an Australian-born British mining financier, who made his fortune in South Africa.
+Both he and his wife were passionate art collectors and pieces to the Musée du Luxembourg (later relocated to the Musée d’Orsay) and the National Gallery of South Africa in Cape Town.
 References: National Portrait Gallery, British Museum, Musée d’Orsay.

 - Medium: oil on canvas.

 - Dimensions: 680 x 1670 mm (1.1 m²).